fatmanur1blt/JavaScript30-Vanilla-JS/README.md

 ## 08-Fun-with-HTML5-Canvas
 In this project, when we can draw better with ` <input type="color">` and `<input type="number">`. that we have added to the screen with the html canvas feature, we can choose the size and color of the drawing color with the `change`event we write in JavaScript.

+## 09-Dev-Tools-Domination
+Different methods have been processed to print message to <em>console</em> in this project.